makgolanethandy/se-assignment-6-introduction-to-python-makgolanethandy/README.md

 5. Control Structures:
    - Explain the use of conditional statements and loops in Python.
 Provide examples of an `if-else` statement and a `for` loop.
+      - Conditional statements and loops are essential control structures in Python, enabling decision-making and repetitive actions.
+      - 'If-else' statement
+         - a = 3
+           if a > 5:
+                  print("a is greater than 5")
+            else:
+                  print("a is not greater than 5")

+      - 'for' loop
+        - countries = ["South africa", "Kenya", "Niger"] for country in countries print(country)

 6. Functions in Python:
    - What are functions in Python, and why are they useful?
 Write a Python function that takes two arguments and returns their sum.
 Include an example of how to call this function.

+      - Blocks of reusable code designed to perform a specific task.
+They allow for more organized, readable and reusable code.
+      - Example:
+         >>> def add(a, b):
+         ...     return a + b
+         ...
+         >>> result = add(5, 3)
+         >>> print(result)
+         8

 7. Lists and Dictionaries:
    - Describe the differences between lists and dictionaries in Python.
 Write a script that creates a list of numbers and a dictionary with some key-value pairs, then demonstrates basic operations on both.

 8. Exception Handling:
    - What is exception handling in Python?
 Provide an example of how to use `try`, `except`, and `finally` blocks to handle errors in a Python script.